junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "And why would you do that?"
 Still incredulously, Michael gestures for Lucifer to dim his power display, who obeys with a grudging pout.
 He turns to Dean fully with skeptical eyes.

 "Don't mind me.
 Don't you want your sword or favorite meatsuit or whatever, angel condom handy in your two-men's eternal honeymoon?"
-Dean takes a step forward, closing in his distance with Michael.
+Dean takes a step forward, closing his distance with Michael.

 Cas makes a desperate sound behind him, almost like a sobbing.
-Dean forces his head to not turn back to glance at Cas.
+Dean forces his head not to turn back to glance at Cas.

 "And you would do that?"
-Michael cocks his head, scrutinizing his face, probably trying to find a hint of trick.
+Michael cocks his head, scrutinizing his face, probably trying to find a hint of a trick.

 Dean replies with a bright smile, almost relieved, now that he has made up his mind.
 "Call me the worst Russian Roulette player.
 I like my chance, as long as I'm on the table."